cockroachdb/docs/v19.1/managed-authorization.md

 ## User authorization

-By default, a new SQL user created using the Console is assigned to the `admin` role.
+By default, a new SQL user created by a [Console Admin](managed-console-access-management.html#console-admin) is assigned to the `admin` role.
 An `admin` SQL user has full [privileges](authorization.html#assign-privileges) for all databases and tables in your cluster.
 This user can also create additional users and grant them appropriate privileges.

 ### Create a SQL user